We support women and girls in war and crisis zones

 by various partner organisations

-The partner organisations draft common definitions of fields of activity on the topic of sexualised wartime violence, in order to strengthen the cross-border advocacy work.
 For example, our partner organisations in Southeastern Europe took the International Day for the Elimination of Sexual Violence in Conflict on 19 June as an opportunity to conduct cross-border awareness-raising campaigns on this complex issue.

-of feminist women's organisations
+feminist women’s organisations

 Research